netrondev/surreal/README.md

 # Early dev release

-The plan is to provide a way to use surrealdb with type safety automatically.
+The plan is to provide a way to use SurrealDB ( https://surrealdb.com/ ) with type safety automatically.

 https://jsr.io/@netron/surreal